LouisDo2108/CHI_MUGCAT/readme.md

 # How to use

-cd to the code's root directory.
+cd to CHI_MUGCAT's root directory.
 Modify the video paths in demo_script.sh and run
 ```
 bash demo_script.sh
 ```